-Throughout the Review process, the Expert Panel will engage extensively across the schools sector with stakeholders including students, teachers, school leaders and support staff, education unions, national education agencies, non-government sector school stakeholders, parents, carers, youth and student bodies, and governments to examine a range of issues.
+Throughout the Review process, the Panel engaged extensively across the schools sector with stakeholders including students, teachers, school leaders and support staff, education unions, national education agencies, non-government sector school stakeholders, parents, carers, youth and student bodies, and governments, to examine a range of issues.

 The Consultation Paper invited interested stakeholders and organisations to provide submissions to the Review Consultation Paper between 5 July and 2 August 2023.

 The Consultation Paper considered both the Terms of Reference and the ideas generated as part of the consultation process to raise a series of questions the Panel were seeking input on.

 Results helped inform the development of the Panel's report.